trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 While not required, it's strongly recommended that you set up [health notifications](/integrations/notifications.md) to advise you if your site is experiencing issues such as running low on disk space.
-Notifications can be sent via email, Slack, or PagerDuty.

 ### Configure automatic backups